The BOC Telemark Ski Program

 Free Your Paws...

 Of course the Bowdoin Polar Bear is a tele skier!
 Here's a video from a couple seasons ago on the final BOC tele class, when the group traditionally dresses up in costume to ski.

 From the BOC Telemark Archives

-The BOC Tele program is entering its 15th season.
-Click on an image below to watch videos of BOC freeheelers in action from years past.
+The BOC Tele program is entering its 16th season.
+Click on an image below to watch videos from the archive of BOC freeheelers in action from years past.

 The California Sierras, Spring Break, March 2002